Crafts and Learning Activities Elements of Design - Value

 A. Children can experiment with silhouettes in many different ways.
 Have them make portrait silhouettes.
 Tape pieces of white paper to the wall, have one child stand in front of the paper, another child hold a flashlight and another trace the shadow.

 B. Have your children collect small items that they can trace at home or in a private area.
 Have them trace the items onto a sheet of paper and then see if the other children can guess the object is by its shape.
 If the object cannot be guessed ask the child to draw in more detail, adding more values, to see if the other children can guess what it might be.

 C. If you have cameras available practice taking silhouette pictures.
 Some ideas might be an animal or person in front of a brightly lit window, birds flying during sunset, a dark object against a white background, etc.

 Make Your Own Grayscale Ruler Using Tints and Shades

-1. Before class print out the Tint and Shade Activity Sheet (Available to members).
+1. Before class print out the tint and shade activity sheet.

 2. In class demonstrate how to make tints by adding white to a color, and shades by adding black to a color.

 3. Have your children practice making tints and shades of the same color, paint the different tints and shades on a piece of paper, cut them out into squares, and then glue the squares together to make a grayscale ruler.